 Since the IGF in Hyderabad in 2008, the Dynamic Coalition on the Internet of Things (DC-IoT) has engaged in debate at IGFs and at meetings in between IGFs on the usefulness of Internet of Things, its applicability to help address global and local societal challenges, and the challenges that need to be addressed in order to ensure the Internet of Things is developing in a way that serves people around the globe.
-During the IGF 2018 in Paris, France, participants agreed that the following statement makes sense and should be considered by all involved in rolling out, using and overseeing IoT devices, applications and services.
+This is through enabling them to realize the potential benefits and innovative applications that the IoT can provide while addressing the risks and concerns which can arise from new uses of data and the incorporation of digital functionality in physical objects.
+At the IGF 2015, in Joao Pessoa, the DC-IoT presented and discussed its first draft paper on Internet of Things Good Practice policies.
+This was followed by intersessional discussions and workshops during IGF 2016 in Guadalajara and IGF 2017 in Hyderabad, and contains now the insights collected up to September 2018.